Grito: Characteristics

 This interjection is similar to the yahoo or yeehaw of the American cowboy during a hoedown, with added ululation trills and onomatopoeia closer to "aaah" or "aaaayyyyeeee", that resemble a laugh while performing it.

 The first sound is typically held as long as possible, leaving enough breath for a trailing set of trills.

 Usage

 The grito is sometimes used as part of the official remembrance of the Shout of Dolores, during the celebration of Mexican Independence Day.

-The grito mexicano has patriotic connotations.
+The el grito mexicano has patriotic connotations.

 It is commonly done immediately prior to the popular Mexican war cry: "¡Viva Mexico, Señores!"
-(Long live Mexico!, Gentlemen!).
+(Long live Mexico, Gentlemen!).